alvg/alvg.github.io/pages/calendars.md

 The delay varies between Calender clients (expect 12H to 24H delay).

 The iCalendar is a Common standard and should work with any Calendar client.

+**How To Subscribe:**
+  Click on the iCalendar link.
+(May need to click and hold for 2-3 seconds in some cases).
+  If it is recognised by your device, your browser should open up your Calendar application showing the calendar Subscription option.

+**Subscribing manually:** If it was not recognised, you need to subscribe manually, as follows:
+  Copy the iCalendar url, then in your Calendar Application, use the option to "Add a Calendar".
+  Choose the "Web URL" option or "Subscribe" or "Internet calendar" option if there is one.
+Paste the iCalendar url.
+Done.

-The GoogleCalendar and Outlook365 links should make it a bit more convenient to Subscribe.
+The GoogleCalendar and Outlook365 links should make it a bit more convenient to Subscribe for those clients.

 <!--
 Also, subscribing as an "Other" calendar, or a "New" calendar (instead of adding to the primary calendar)